Plumbing Financing Options: How to Pay for Repairs and Upgrades

 Your 5 Main Plumbing Financing Options

-When a major plumbing repair lands on your doorstep — a failed water heater, a cracked sewer line, or a whole-home repipe — the bill can easily run from $1,500 to $15,000 or more.
-That's a significant financial hit, and knowing your financing options before disaster strikes can make all the difference.
+When a major plumbing repair lands on your doorstep, like a failed water heater, a cracked sewer line, or a whole-home repipe, the bill can easily run from $1,500 to $15,000 or more.
+Sewer line replacements alone average around $6,000 nationally in 2026, with many homeowners paying between $2,000 and $10,000 for a typical 40-foot run.
+Knowing your financing options before disaster strikes can make all the difference.
 Below are the five most common ways homeowners pay for expensive plumbing work.

 1. Contractor Financing Programs (GreenSky, Wisetack, Hearth)